carpentries/instructor-training/episodes/09-eia.md

 >     checking in advance that your room is accessible via an elevator or ramp, etc.
 {: .callout}

-For a short checklist of things to keep in mind for in-person workshop locations, see [the accessibility checklist](https://docs.carpentries.org/topic_folders/hosts_instructors/workshop_needs.html#accessibility) in The Carpentries Handbook.
+For a short checklist of things to keep in mind for in-person workshop locations, see [the accessibility checklist][handbook-accessibility-checklist] in The Carpentries Handbook.
 If anything seems to be missing, contributions are welcome!